influxdata/docs-v2/content/influxdb/clustered/admin/custom-partitions/define-custom-partitions.md

 When defining a custom partition template for your database or table using any of the `influxctl` `--template-*` flags, always include the `--template-timeformat` flag with a time format to use in your partition template.
-Otherwise time will be omitted from the partition template and partitions won't be able to be compacted.
+Otherwise, InfluxDB omits time from the partition template and won't compact partitions.
 {{% /note %}}

 ## Create a database with a custom partition template